alexstore06/alexstore06.github.io/content/projects/index.md

 The CySA+ will be my next major certification.
 I've been studying cybersecurity in a competition environment for some time now, so I'm feeling confident about it.

+- Basys3 FPGA

+I bought this FPGA board recently to do some experimentation.
+I'm hoping to learn a lot about FPGAs and logic design over the coming months.

 ## Classes taken outside of program

 - Accounting I